hemanth-kotagiri/sgpa-rest-api-docs/docs/README.md

 ## Introduction

-This has been specifically built to suppliment the mobile application that I am developed.
+This has been specifically built to suppliment the mobile application that I have developed.
 Feel free to use this irrespective of the mobile-app, with which you can integrate into your own applications/projects to get the data.
 This RestAPI provides the results for all regulations, and of all types ( regular and